-A wedding song has to do one thing — make a specific couple cry in a specific room.
-The work is picking the right format for the moment: a processional walks differently than a first dance, a vow renewal sits differently than a father-daughter song.
-Suno can hit all of these if the prompt names the wedding moment and the instrument that anchors it.
-The 10 templates below cover the most-requested wedding scenarios with the right tempo and warmth for each.
+A wedding song has to do one thing: make a specific couple cry in a specific room.
+The work is picking the right format for the moment.
+A processional walks differently than a first dance; a vow renewal sits differently than a father-daughter song.
+Suno (v5.5 as of June 2026) can hit all of these if the prompt names the wedding moment and the instrument that anchors it.
+The 10 templates below cover the most-requested wedding scenarios, each pre-set with the tempo and warmth that moment needs.

 What a high-quality prompt should contain